fjwright/Run-REDUCE-0/UserGuide.md

 ### Shut Last Output File

-This is inactive unless there are open output files, in which case it shuts the last used open output file using the REDUCE `SHUT` command.
+This is disabled unless there are open output files, in which case it shuts the last used open output file using the REDUCE `SHUT` command.

 ### Load Packages...